projectcalico/calico/master/getting-started/rkt/installation.md

 ### 1. Configure environment variables
 To use this unit file,  first open `calico-node.service` and fill in the following environment variables to match your system:

-- `ETCD_AUTHORITY`: The ip:port of your etcd cluster.
+- `ETCD_ENDPOINTS`: A comma separated list etcd cluster endpoints.
-- `FELIX_ETCDADDR`: The ip:port of your etcd cluster.
+- `FELIX_ETCDENDPOINTS`: A comma separated list etcd cluster endpoints.
 - `IP`: The IPv4 address of this node.
 - `IP6`: The IPv6 address of this node if one exists.
 Otherwise, leave this blank.